DaBlincx/meme-video-gen/README.md

 Maybe I'll add an option to delete them instead in the future.

 Also, the script will not download videos that have already been downloaded.
 This is to avoid duplication.
-Delete archive.txt in the General>TempDir folder if you want to possibly download videos that have already been downloaded.
+Delete archive.txt in the General>TempDir folder (see config.ini) if you want to possibly download videos that have already been downloaded.

 ## Configuration